See note at end: Your vote needed.

 Because I was on the East Coast anyway, a few days later I flew up to see my Mom, who had turned 86 a few weeks previously, and who lives alone in New Hampshire, to tell her the story I wrote above.

-Since the story I am about to tell may be implausible to those that do not know me or my Ma, I would like to flashback briefly on her in three stories:
+Since the story I am about to tell may be implausible to those that do not know my Ma, I would like to flashback briefly on her in three stories:

 Why not?
 His first set of reasons dealt with the nature of “roll-up IPOs”.
 “They are scams,” he said.
 He explained that the alleged efficiencies of creating centralized corporate departments rarely materialized: when one went from having mom-and-pop doing things, to having a centralized corporate headquarters perform the same function, “You are lucky if together they stay anywhere close to as efficient as they were when it was just mom-and-pop running things,” he explained.
 But primarily, he continued, all they really are about is buying up earnings streams at 4-6 times cash flow, and selling them to the public for 10 X cash flow.
 “You are just promoting the public.
 Don’t have anything to do with things like that.”